 Instructor: Holly Pappas

-Phone: (508) 678–2811 X2244 (This is my school extension; email is a better way to get in touch.)
+Phone: (508) 678–2811 X2244 (This is not a good way to reach me, though!
+Email is preferred.)

 Course blog: http://writingaboutplace.edublogs.org/

 Approach: In this theme-based course, we will be thinking and reading and writing about how places shape people and people shape spaces.
-We will start with a brief consideration of natural places, then move on to units on domestic, commercial/public, and civic spaces.
+We will start with a brief consideration of natural places, then move on to units on domestic, commercial, and civic spaces.

-The main written work of the course will be several short essays (500 words or so) plus four longer ones (1000–1500 words).
+The main written work of the course will be several short essays or blog posts (500 words or so) plus four longer ones (1000–1500 words).
 You will post rough drafts for those essays as well as more informal writing on an individual blog that you will set up the first week of class.
-There is information on how to do this in the Introduction section in on the top left of blog; I’ll also post a short video to show you how to navigate around the blog.
-Final drafts will be turned in via email so that grading and my final comments will be confidential.
+There is a short video on the course blog that walks you through the steps of setting up a blog.
+Final drafts will be submitted via email for grading.

-Four longer essays @10% each 40%
+Four longer essays @15% each 60%

 - I will check my email daily as well as the course blog for questions and comments, Monday through Friday, and will respond to your email within 24 hours in most cases.
 I may not access the site on Saturdays, Sundays or holidays.